monogenea/GWAStutorial/README.md

 stored in the folders 'Lipidomic' and 'Genomics' contained in the following .gz: http://phg.nus.edu.sg/StatGen/public_html/Iomics/downloads/iOmics_data.tar.gz

-## INSTRUCTIONS
+## Instructions

 1. Combine the folders 'Lipidomic' and 'Genomics' and all files from this repo in your working directory.
-2. Install all packages listed on top of the scripts. 'snpStats' and 'SNPRelate' are deposited in BioConductor, all other packages in CRAN.
+2. Install all packages listed on top of the scripts. `snpStats` and `SNPRelate` are deposited in BioConductor, all other packages in CRAN.
 3. Run the scripts in their exact numbered order.

-## ACKNOWLEDGEMENTS
+## Acknowledgements

 This work was largely based on the following publications:
 - https://www.nature.com/articles/s41467-017-00413-x (data source)